-This required practicum will provide an opportunity for clinical application of theory content from the Nursing Science 3B course work, through simulated clinical experiences in an Intermediate Nursing Science II skills laboratory.
-The focus of the lab will be Intravenous Therapy and is a requirement in the major.
-Students will have "hands-on" exposure to computers.
+Class Hours: 3 laboratory for 8 weeks This practicum will provide an opportunity for practical application of theory content from the Nursing Science 3B course work, through simulated clinical experiences in a beginning Psychiatric/Gerontological/Community Nursing skills laboratory.
 May be taken three (3) times for credit.
 Transfer credit: CSU

-NS 14A -- .5 Unit

-Nursing Skills Laboratory
+NS 14A -- .5 Unit Nursing Skills Laboratory